Parallel Global Edge Switching for the Uniform Sampling of Simple Graphs with Prescribed Degrees: Introduction

+The Configuration Model~\cite{DBLP:journals/jct/BenderC78} outputs a random, but possibly non-simple, graph in linear time; adding rejection-sampling yields simple graphs in polynomial time if the maximum degree is $\Oh{\sqrt{\log n}}$ (cf. \cite{bekessy1972asymptotic, DBLP:books/ox/Newman10,bollobas1985random, DBLP:journals/ejc/Bollobas80}).
 Efficient and exact uniform generators can be obtained by adding a repair step between the Configuration Model and the rejection-sampling to boost the acceptance probability.
 Such algorithms are available for several degree sequences classes including bounded regular graphs or power-law sequences with sufficiently large exponents~\cite{DBLP:journals/jal/McKayW90,DBLP:conf/focs/GaoW15,DBLP:conf/focs/ArmanGW19}.